 (f) Other.
-See Section 16B-8-60 for regulations of flags.
+See Section 16B-87-60160 for regulations of limitations of permitted flags.

 Article 8 Signs

 Sec.
 16B-8-10.
 Signs Generally.

 (a) Sign Defined.
 A sign is broadly defined by Section 16-3-20 as:

 Sign means any structure, statue, figure, poster, banner, painting, mural, insignia, billboard, trademark or other object or device used as a means of communication, situated outdoors or indoors, of which the effect produced is to advertise, announce, communicate, identify, declare, demonstrate, direct, display, amuse, capture attention, and/or instruct.